fhamborg/news-please/README.md

 $ news-please
 ```

 news-please will then start crawling a few examples pages.
-To terminate the process simply press `CTRL+C`. news-please will then shutdown within 5-60 seconds.
+To terminate the process press `CTRL+C`. news-please will then shut down within 5-60 seconds.
 You can also press `CTRL+C` twice, which will immediately kill the process (not recommended, though).

 The results are stored by default in JSON files in the `data` folder.
 In the default configuration, news-please also stores the original HTML files.

 ### Crawl other pages

 Of course, you want to crawl other websites.
-Simply go into the [`sitelist.hjson`](https://github.com/fhamborg/news-please/wiki/user-guide#sitelisthjson) file and add the root URLs of the news outlets' webpages of your choice.
+Simply go into the [`sitelist.hjson`](https://github.com/fhamborg/news-please/wiki/user-guide#sitelisthjson) file and add the root URLs of the news outlets' web pages of your choice.

 ### ElasticSearch

 news-please also supports export to ElasticSearch.
 Using Elasticsearch will also enable the versioning feature.
-First, enable it in the [`config.cfg`](https://github.com/fhamborg/news-please/wiki/configuration) at the config directory, which is by default `~/news-please/config` but can be changed also with the `-c` parameter to a custom location.
+First, enable it in the [`config.cfg`](https://github.com/fhamborg/news-please/wiki/configuration) at the config directory, which is by default `~/news-please/config` but can also be changed with the `-c` parameter to a custom location.
 In case the directory does not exist, a default directory will be created at the specified location.

     [Scrapy]